minhdang241/cloud-project-2021/backend/README.md

 Auth scheme: HTTPBearer

-Token is verified using KeycloakOpenID.
+Token is verified using Amazon Cognito.

 There are two roles: User and Admin